 The following is Mariah's thesis statement.

-Everyone wants the newest and the best digital technology, but the choices are may, and the specification are often confusing.
+Everyone wants the newest and the best digital technology, but the choices are many, and the specifications are often confusing.

 Here are the notes that Mariah wrote to herself to characterize her purpose and audience.